opengisch/QField-docs/documentation/how-to/authentication.en.md

 ## Import authentication configurations into QField
 :material-monitor: Desktop preparation

-Once you have exported the authentication configuration(s) to an XML file, you must copy that file onto the device(s) running QField.
+Once you have exported the authentication configurations to an XML file, you must copy that file onto the devices running QField.
 The file has to be copied to into an `auth` folder found within the QField's app directory:

 - On Android, you can find the directory by connecting your device using a USB cable; the directory will be located at `<drive>:/Android/data/ch.opengis.qfield/files/QField/auth/`;
 - On desktop platforms, you can reach this directory by clicking on the directory path located towards the bottom of the About QField popup.